somso2e/somso2e.github.io/_pages/projects.md

         <h1>
             <a href="/projects/eeg-cognition">Prediction of Multiple Cognitive Traits and Performance Based on Resting State EEG by Deep Convolutional Neural Networks</a>
         </h1>
-        <hr> This project aims to create a connection between the EEG or electroencephalography signal of a person and their performance in multiple clinical cognition tests using the power of deep neural networks.
+        <hr> This project aims to create a connection between the EEG signal of a person and their performance in multiple clinical cognition tests using the power of deep neural networks.
         <br />
         <br />
         <h1>